Length Matching for High-speed Signals: Trombone, Accordion, and Sawtooth Tuning

 If you are working with lower speed or lower frequency signals, you can get away with trombone tuning on parallel buses with minimal NEXT.
 This technique should not be used to length tune differential pairs.
 This is another option that is often found in parallel buses, but it will create much more NEXT than accordion or sawtooth length tuning.
 The reason for this has to do with the multiple 90 and 180-degree turns in this trace configuration.

 If this were used in a differential pair, it should be obvious that the trombone portion alternates differential and common mode coupling between each side of the pair as the signal on one end moves back and forth through the trombone.
 Signals essentially switch between common mode and differential mode driving as they propagate; this is the very definition of mode conversion.
 Just as with the other two common length matching methods, if you must use trombone tuning, then you should only put it at the end of the differential pair where the mismatch arises.

 Trombone length matching for high-speed signals.

-Verification takes Simulations
+Verification Takes Simulations

-The guidelines presented here are just that: guidelines.
+It is also difficult to generalize exactly which of these options is objectively "best" for length tuning.
 Anyone who has seen rules of thumb fail in certain situations knows that you should always check your layout, including length matching for high-speed signals, using post-layout simulation tools.
 This helps you examine important signal integrity problems like crosstalk, excessive signal reflection at bends, and skew in differential signals or across multiple traces that require precise synchronization.

 The powerful interactive routing and post-layout analysis tools in Altium Designer® are built on top of a unified rules-driven design engine, allowing you to implement length matching for high-speed signals and checks for signal integrity.
 You’ll also have a complete set of tools for building schematics, your layout, and preparing deliverables for your manufacturer.